coldbrew0806/stock_management/README.md

 For personal stock management

 # read_write_csvfile.R
-How to read and write csvfile in R \t
+How to read and write csvfile in R \n
 The data in code is daily historical stock prices of Tsla (form Yahoo Finance Historical data)